 So with traditional marketing techniques, you simply won’t be able to reach your target audience.
 For startups, there is a need to learn about digital marketing and growth hacking techniques.
 These skills you will acquire by practice.

-3. The concept of growth hacking is too new.
+3. The concept of growth hacking and growth hacking funnel is too new.

 Sean Ellis, an entrepreneur known for Dropbox and LogMeIn, coined the term ‘growth hacking’ in 2010.